-Propy Completes the 1st Real Estate Deal Recorded on Blockchain in the US
+Propy Completes the First Real Estate Deal Recorded on Blockchain in the US

 Propy continues to make real estate history — by recording the transfer of legal rights on blockchain in the US: